Best Used Cars: 10 Top Picks for December 2025

 Generation 2016-2024

-2020 Mazda MX-5 Miata
+2021 Mazda MX-5 Miata

 The fourth-generation Miata brings a delightful combination of precise steering, sublime back-road handling, impressive reliability, and admirable fuel economy that makes this small sports car uniquely rewarding.
-Commemorating the roadster’s 30th anniversary, it became even more desirable for 2019 with a significant performance boost, as the 2.0-liter four-cylinder engine was thoroughly updated, increasing output from 155 to 181 horsepower.
+Commemorating the roadster’s 30th anniversary, it became even more desirable for 2019 with a significant performance boost, as the 2.0-liter four-cylinder engine was thoroughly updated, increasing output from 155 to 181 hp.
 The manual cloth top is a cinch to raise and lower from within the cabin; a retractable hardtop, known as the RF, is also available.
-For 2020 the sport suspension was fitted to the Grand Touring with a manual transmission, and Android Auto/Apple Carplay became available.
+For 2020, the sport suspension was fitted to the Grand Touring with a manual transmission, and Android Auto/Apple CarPlay became available.
 Older models can be retrofitted for Apple CarPlay by a Mazda dealer.
 Any year in this generation is desirable, but those later years with the power increase are the ones to covet.

 What It Takes for a Used Car to Be CR Recommended

-To earn our recommendation, used cars must have performed well in CR’s road tests when they were new, have consistently above-average reliability for multiple years, according to our surveys of CR members, and have standard electronic stability control (ESC) for the model year.
+To earn our recommendation, used cars must have performed well in CR’s road tests when they were new; have consistently above-average reliability for multiple years, according to our surveys of CR members; and have standard electronic stability control (ESC) for the model year.
 (ESC became standard on all cars starting with the 2012 model year, but many models had it even earlier.)

 Road Tests